Fantastic artwork surrounds us.

 Vitruvian Man (Leonardo DaVinci, 1490)

-The Vitruvian Man by Leonardo DaVinci is famous not only for its use in popular culture but for its also for its depiction of human anatomy.
+The Vitruvian Man by Leonardo DaVinci is famous for its use in popular culture and depiction of human anatomy.
 As one of the earliest works showcasing realistic proportions, it’s often used as a symbol of modern medicine, health, and fitness.

 The image portrays a man with his arms and legs spread, housed inside a circle and a square.
 It’s the earliest realistic depiction of human proportions in relation to math and anatomy that survives today.
 Vitruvian Man is often considered a work in science and medicine rather than a work of art.

-Though the Vitruvian Man is a drawing rather than a painting, its incorporation into our cultural iconography makes it essential to include on this list.
-The fact that a drawing survived for over 500 years and is seared into our collective conscious is a testament to how relevant it really is.
+Though the Vitruvian Man is a drawing rather than a painting, its incorporation into our cultural iconography makes it essential to include it on this list.
+The fact that a drawing survived for over 500 years and is seared into our collective consciousness is a testament to its relevance.

 Vitruvian Man is located at the Gallerie Dell’Accademia in Venice but is only displayed every six years to protect the work from damaging light.